 3. Demo apartment

 A demo apartment is practically the only real element that will help you make the right decision.
-The demo apartment gives an idea of what the housing will look like after completion of the work.
-You can see the layout, area, materials used in it, etc.
+The demo apartment provides an idea of what the housing will look like after the completion of the work.
+You can see the layout, area, materials used, etc.

-Another selling tool that has gained popularity in recent years is virtual reality: it allows you to customize the parameters of real estate to your liking and see the end result.
+Another selling tool that has gained popularity in recent years is virtual reality which allows you to customize the parameters of real estate to your liking and see the end result.